Applying Quantum Error-correcting Codes for Fault-tolerant Blind Quantum Cloud Computation: Conclusions

 \section{Conclusions}

-In the paper, we propose a method to realize quantum error-correcting codes on cluster state.
-A fault-tolerant blind quantum computation with quantum error-correcting codes is proposed to address errors in the quantum computation.
-In order to improve the error-correcting performance, the stabilizer codes are used for multi-level concatenating to improve the fault-tolerant threshold of qubits.
-To reduce quantum resource consumption, we also analyse the number of required pulses in each level concatenation code.
-Due to a large number of quantum resources are required in the high-level concatenation codes, the low-level concatenated codes ($0\le n\le4$) are only considered in this paper.
-The optimal level in the concatenation codes is about $2$, and the resource consumption ratio reaches the minimum value, which means that the number of required pulses in the 2-level concatenation codes is less than other levels under the same probability of successful preparation.
-From the perspective of reducing quantum resources, the simulation results show that the 2-level concatenated code can achieve a better performance than other levels with the increase of communication distance.
-Our encoded scheme can also be used to other blind quantum computation protocols with different graphs.
-In order to further improve the practical performance of UBQC, we will continue to design the concatenated codes between other quantum codes and stabilizer code in the future.
-Meanwhile, we will also attempt to use topological codes with high fault tolerance to do a delegated computing in the case of limited quantum resources.
+In the paper, we first propose a protocol to realize quantum error-correcting codes on cluster state.
+A fault-tolerant blind quantum computation with quantum error-correcting codes is proposed to address errors in quantum computation.
+To improve the error-correcting performance, the stabilizer codes are used for multi-level concatenating to improve the fault-tolerant threshold of qubits.
+To reduce quantum resource consumption, we also analyze the number of required pulses in each level of concatenation code.
+Since a large number of qubits are required for repetitive encoding in the high-level concatenation codes, the low-level concatenated codes ($0\le n\le4$) are only considered in this paper.
+We show that the optimal level in the concatenation codes is about $2$, and the resource consumption ratio reaches the minimum value, which means that the number of required pulses in the 2-level concatenation codes is less than other levels under the same probability of successful qubit preparation.
+From the perspective of reducing quantum resources, our simulation results show that the 2-level concatenated code can achieve a better performance than other levels with the increase of communication distance.
+To further improve the practical performance of UBQC, our future works include designing other concatenated codes, stabilizer codes, and surface codes.
+At the same time, we also plan to use topological codes with high fault tolerance features to perform distributed blind quantum computation with limited quantum resources.
+In summary, our encoded scheme has the potential to enhance the reliability and blindness of blind quantum computation protocols with different graphs, making it a versatile and practical solution for a wide range of quantum computing applications.